Can AI Actually Build My Business Reports Safely?

 - Distribution without drift: Dashboards, embeds, published views, and downloads all draw from the same certified metrics.

-Result: users get fast answers, and those answers match across teams.
+The result: users get fast answers, and those answers match across teams.

 Common use cases

-- Marketing teams: Ask, “Which channels drove the lowest Cost per Lead this month?”
+- Marketing teams: Ask "Which channels drove the lowest Cost per Lead this month?"
 The CPL metric applies its standard filters and currency rules, so comparisons hold up in meetings.

 Risks and tradeoffs to plan for